 Over 100 steps up the Sounding Knob Fire Tower will give you a lasting memory of one of the best views in Virginia, and maybe even some wobbly legs!
 Restored by the generosity of Skip Jones and Steve Good in 2017, the tower sits just 1.3 miles up Sounding Knob Road from Rt.
-250. It is open from sunrise to sunset until November 1, 2020.
+250. Open year-round from sunrise to sunset!

 Veterans Memorial Walk of Honor